leerazo/neo4j_deploying_aurads/README.md

 ![](images/12-save_credentials.png)

-It will take a few minutes foe the instance to deploy.
+It will take a few minutes for the instance to deploy.
 Once it's ready it will have a green dot next to the word "Ready"

 Click on the "Query" button to login to the browser console.